Krishna-Raveendran08/Library_management_SQL/README.md

 GROUP BY 1
 ```

-9. **List Members Who Registered in the Last 180 Days**:
+**Task 9 : List Members Who Registered in the Last 180 Days**:
 ```sql
 SELECT * FROM members
 WHERE reg_date >= CURRENT_DATE - INTERVAL '180 days';
 ```

-10. **List Employees with Their Branch Manager's Name and their branch details**:
+**Task 10 : List Employees with Their Branch Manager's Name and their branch details**:

 ```sql
 SELECT